input-output-hk/cardano-sl/docs/delegation_design_spec.md

 :   The certificate contains the following:

-    - the public key of the pool, $vks_\text{pool}$
+    - The public key of the pool, $vks_\text{pool}$.
-    - the public stake key hash of the pool owner/operator,
+    - The public stake key hash of the pool owner/operator,
       $\mathcal{H}(vks_\text{owner})$, or a list of such public stake key hashes.
-Funds contained in addresses controlled by these staking keys are counted towards the owner's pledge to the pool.
-In particular, any delegation certificates from those keys are invalid.
+If any of the $vks_\text{owner}$ delegate to this pool, the stake that they delegate will be considered to be a deposit by the operator, see \ref{stakepool-registration},
+      \ref{overview-of-incentives} and \ref{reward-splitting}.
+Note
+      that adding a key as $vks_\text{owner}$ in itself does not actually delegate the stake controlled by that key to the pool -- an additional delegation certificate is required to do so.
-    - the parameters that specify the reward sharing function of the stake pool (the cost and margin of the pool)[^incentives]
+    - The parameters that specify the reward sharing function of the stake pool: cost, margin, and amount of stake pledged to the pool by the operator, see \ref{stakepool-registration},
+      \ref{reminder-stakepool-registration}.
     - optionally, a stake pool registration can specify an alternative stake key reward account to pay all owner rewards into.
 This is specified as the stake key hash $\mathcal{H}(vks_\text{rewards})$.